Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Here's the priority order we recommend for teams enabling Gemini features for the first time:

-- Enable automatic meeting notes for client-facing calls — immediate, visible value with minimal setup.
+- Enable meeting notes for client-facing calls — immediate, visible value with minimal setup.

 - Build Smart Chips into your meeting notes template — low effort, high daily utility.